cecad-imaging/FIJI_Basics_Course/exercises/exercises.md

     function returns the area where both inputs differ, i.e. not overlap.
 As the 'nucleus' ROI is located within the 'Cell' ROI, this subtracts the nucleus from the cell.
-Add the resulting ROI to the ROI Manager and rename to 'Cytoplasm'.
+Add the resulting ROI to the ROI Manager and rename to 'Cytoplasm - Your Name'.

 6. Select all ROIs and save them to OMERO `[Plugin > OMERO > Save ROIs...]` - we will use these ROIs for measurements.
 Additionaly, you can save the ROIs to your local disk using the ROI manager.
 Do you recognize any advantages or disadvantages in saving ROIs to OMERO?